drupol/master-thesis/src/thesis/2-reproducibility.typ

 #eg[#gls("MD5", first: true), #gls("SHA1", first: true),
   #gls("SHA2", first: true)].
 Older algorithms like #gls("MD5", first: true) have
-known vulnerabilities that allow collision attacks while more modern algorithms like SHA-256 (#gls("SHA2", first: true)) are currently considered to be pretty much impossible to crack.
+known vulnerabilities that allow collision attacks while more modern algorithms like SHA-256 (#gls("SHA2", first: true)) are currently considered virtually impossible to crack.

 While the mathematical theory allows for the possibility of collisions in checksum hashes, their application in modern checksum algorithms tells a